tempus-app/tempus/docs/frontend/Store.md

 [NgRx Store](https://ngrx.io/guide/store) is a reactive state management library that provides support for Angular applications to exchange data across components through a single store.
 It is built on the [Redux](https://redux.js.org/tutorials/fundamentals/part-1-overview) pattern with the following concepts:

-1. Store - a central store that holds the application state, which can be accessed and updated by Angular components.
+1. Store - a central store that holds the application state, which can be accessed and updated by Angular components and services.
 2. [Actions](https://ngrx.io/guide/store/actions) - methods dispatched by components when an event is fired.
 Actions are used to update the state of a Store through reducers.
-3. [Reducers](https://ngrx.io/guide/store/reducers) - pure functions that handle state transitions by performing the dispatched action, updating the state and returning the new state object.
-Components can subscribe to a [selector](https://ngrx.io/guide/store/selectors) to get the new value of the state.
+3. [Reducers](https://ngrx.io/guide/store/reducers) - pure functions that handle state transitions by listening to the dispatched action, updating the state and returning the new state object.
+4. [Selectors](https://ngrx.io/guide/store/selectors) - pure functions that return data from a slice of the store relevant to the calling component or service.
+5. [Effects](https://ngrx.io/guide/effects) - perform side effects like fetching data through HTTP and calling external services.
+Effects listen for actions, perform a side effect and trigger reducers to perform a state change.

 ## Create a new NgRx feature module